 Our survey reveals that institutions matter.
 An extensive literature in economics and finance on venture capital and institutions exists that stretches back to the 1980s.
 This literature has underscored the importance of the legal environment, financial market development, the tax system, labor market regulations, and public spending on research and development.
-Our case study comparing the historical development of venture capital markets in the United States with Sweden supports this literature.
-Later development of venture capital markets in Sweden compared with the United States can be related to differences in financial market development and tax policy, but labor market regulations, public spending on research and development (R&D), and technology transfer policies have also played a role.
-In Sweden, the government has played a more prominent role than in the United States.
-Financial market liberalization and active government policies toward supporting the venture capital market have likely contributed toward the fact that during the past 2 decades, the Swedish venture capital market has taken off and become one of the top 10 most active in the world (as measured by investments relative to GDP).
+Our case study comparing the historical development of venture capital markets in the US to Sweden supports this literature.
+Later development of venture capital markets in Sweden compared to the US can be related to differences in financial market development and tax policy, but labor market regulations, public R&D spending and technology transfer policies have also played a role.
+In Sweden, the government has played a more prominent role than in the US.
+Financial market liberalization and active government policies towards supporting the venture capital market has likely contributed towards the fact that during the last two decades the Swedish venture capital market has taken off and become one of the top ten most active in the world (as measured by investments relative to GDP).

-The next section discusses the role of venture capital firms in the economy and why supporting them through developing a good institutional environment matters.
-Section 3 provides an overview of the academic literature on venture capital and institutions.
-In Section 4, we contrast and compare the institutional environment in the United States and Sweden.
-We end with a discussion on unanswered questions in Section 5.
+The next section discusses the role of venture capital firms in the economy and why supporting them, through developing a good institutional environment, matters.
+Section three provides an overview of the academic literature on venture capital and institutions, and in section four we contrast and compare the institutional environment in the US and Sweden.
+We end with a discussion on unanswered questions in section five.

-2. The role of venture capital in the economy
+2 The role of venture capital in the economy

-An active venture capital market can boost economic growth.
-Economic growth is driven by innovation, spearheaded by young entrepreneurial firms, where financing of these firms can be difficult because of moral hazard and asymmetric information.
+An active venture capital market can boost economic growth.1 Economic growth is driven by innovation, spearheaded by young entrepreneurial firms where financing of these firms can be hard because of moral hazard and asymmetric information.
 Venture capitalists specialize at solving these problems, thereby connecting idea-rich entrepreneurs with cash-rich investors.
 Ensuring funding for innovative firms has positive externalities on the economy, so it makes sense for governments to promote an active venture capital market.

-The argument for supporting the venture capital markets starts with standard macroeconomic theory: to produce output, capital and labor need to be available.
-How capital and labor are combined is central to how much output is produced.
+The argument for supporting the venture capital markets starts with standard macroeconomic theory: to produce output, capital and labor needs to be available.
+How capital and labor is combined is central to how much output is produced.
 To increase output given the inputs, productivity needs to increase through innovations.
 Innovations are often brought to the market and dissipated through the economy by young entrepreneurial firms.
 Acs and Audretsch (1988) show that small firms contributed almost half of the innovation in their sample, but that there was considerable heterogeneity across industries: small firms tended to be more important in less concentrated immature industries.
-New smaller firms also choose more risky product introduction strategies compared with more established firms (Aron and Lazear, 1990).
-They fail more often, but they also successfully bring riskier high-impact innovations to the market more often.
+New smaller firms also choose more risky product introduction strategies compared to more established firms (Aron and Lazear, 1990).
+They fail more often, but they also successfully bring riskier high impact innovations to the market more often.